lisa-youngbin/lisa-youngbin.github.io/index.md

 My path in molecular and cellular neuroscience includes prior work investigating tau-induced synaptic impairments at Columbia University as an undergraduate researcher (with Dr. Ottavio Arancio), and dopaminergic synapse formation at Boston Children's Hospital / Harvard Medical School as a research assistant (with Dr. Hisashi Umemori).
 My long-term goal is to bridge developmental neurobiology and circuit-level vulnerability to understand how developmental mechanisms shape lifelong function and susceptibility to neuropsychiatric disorders.

 ### Projects
 * Pard3b-expressing midbrain dopamine neurons project to aversive hot spots and display aversive responses.
-(Poster presented at the [2026 CNCM Conference](https://cncm.medschool.uci.edu/2026-cncm-conference/))
+(Poster presented at the [2026 CNCM Conference](https://cncm.medschool.uci.edu/2026-cncm-conference/) — *Poster Award Winner*)
 * Molecular mechanisms underlying subtype-specific dopaminergic circuit assembly in the developing brain.
 (Poster presented at the [2025 DDSSCC Conference](https://conferience.com/eventPage/ddsscc25))
 * Defining the vulnerability of mesocortical dopamine neurons in parkinsonian cognitive decline. ([Mechanisms of Aging & Dementia T32 fellowship](https://www.nuin.northwestern.edu/why-nuin/nih-training-programs/aging-and-dementia.html))